LuckyHyena/DnD/tomb_of_annihilation/player_notes/pack_animals.md

 ###### top

 ### Tomb of Annihilation
+Special thanks to Justin Alexander for his [encumbrance by stone rules](https://thealexandrian.net/wordpress/4006/roleplaying-games/encumbrance-by-stone-design-notes).

 # Pack Animals and Carrying Capacity

-__ONE STONE__ is fifteen pounds.
+__ONE STONE__ is approximately fifteen pounds.
 One stone is also the weight of a single **day's food and water rations** (two pounds of food and two gallons of water) for a medium or small character in Chult, and these rations are the main thing you **must** have carrying capacity for.
 Make your choices with an eye to how many guaranteed safe days in the jungle each option gets your party: 50 stone of carrying capacity can support a party of five characters for a tenday [without foraging](travelling.md#foraging-food-and-water).

 Every creature has a carrying capacity, and if a creature tries to carry more than its capacity it will suffer penalties.
 A creature can drag up to twice its carrying capacity, but if party members or their pack animals are _dragging_ the party is limited to moving at a slow pace on the hex map.